⚖️ Barristers vs. GPT

 AI Questions and Answers section for Barristers vs. GPT How AI Is Disrupting UK Courts

 Welcome to a new feature where you can interact with our AI called Jeannie.
 You can ask her anything relating to this article.
-If this feature is available, you should see a small genie lamp in the bottom right of the page.
+If this feature is available, you should see a small genie lamp above this text.
 Click on the lamp to start a chat or view the following questions that Jeannie has answered relating to Barristers vs. GPT How AI Is Disrupting UK Courts.

 Be the first to ask our Jeannie AI a question about this article